-What helps me is to I focus on growing instead of what I think I’m missing.
-Doing hard things has been proven to boosts our confidence and nurtures positive a positive self-image.
+What helps me is to focus on growing instead of what I think I’m missing.
+Doing hard things has been proven to boost our confidence and nurture positive a positive self-image.

 The best way to do this is to keep a record, write it down, journal about the hard things, and how it felt to grow.
 This process helps adjust our perspective and start seeing ourselves the way God does.